luspi/photoqt/README.md

+# THIS IS THE LATEST VERSION OF PHOTOQT BASED ON QT5

+**This branch will not receive any further development.
+You can find the latest version of PhotoQt (based on Qt6) in the `master` branch.**

 # PhotoQt

 PhotoQt is a simple yet powerful and good looking **image viewer**, based on Qt/QML, published as **open-source**, and **completely free**.
 It is fast and highly configurable with a wide range of features and a large number of supported image formats.